Postdoctoral Fellowship Opportunities

 The DSA will connect the four postdoctoral fellows with mentors who specialize in education research and can support them in developing their own research.
 Research and professional development activities will include: weekly mentor meetings, leadership development, teaching meetings, a data science education journal club, brown bag lunches, presentations, workshops and a data science education conference.
 Fellows may also access NC State professional development programs and funding for travel and professional memberships.

 The postdoctoral cohort will have the opportunity to develop competencies in STEM research methods by building their own areas of focus in an ongoing research study to better understand the impact of the ADAPT course design model on student identity, affinity for data science and intent to pursue future courses, internships and data science-related jobs.
+The NC State Proposal Development Unit welcomes postdocs to shadow their proposal development teams as a professional development activity.

 Through this fellowship, the DSA will create a model for training postdoctoral scholars in data science education research and successfully inducting them into the data science education and STEM-Ed research community.
 This model will be developed with a focus on diversity, equity and inclusion to support specifically the training and professional development of women and other groups who are currently underrepresented in STEM and STEM education.
 As the postdoctoral fellows enter the workforce, this project can be expected to inform the induction of data science education research, curriculum development and student experience.
 The ADAPT course model, which will be continuously improved by research, can be adopted and studied at other institutions and in other disciplines.